 Ride The Comet for FREE

-Ride your bike to a bus stop, and board any Comet bus for free on Friday, May 11th. www.catchthecomet.org
+Any rider who uses the bus bike rack to transport his/her bike on the bus can board any Comet bus for free on Friday, May 10th. www.catchthecomet.org

 Bike to Work Week

-An organized ride where cyclists ride through the streets of Columbia in silence to memorialize those hit or killed on the roads of South Carolina.
-Sponsored by Midlands Ride of Silence.
+An organized ride where cyclists ride through the streets of Columbia in silence to memorialize those injured or killed on the roads of South Carolina.
+This is an easy ride in a large group with police support.

 Bike to Work Day